amvmoc/brainworxmain/EMAIL_PROTOCOL.md

 - May not be properly configured in production
 - Has caused issues in the past (see ADHD 710 teacher invitation bug)

+## ADHD 710 Assessment Report Requirements

+**CRITICAL:** When both parent and teacher complete an ADHD 710 assessment, three emails must be sent:

+1. **Parent Email**: Simple summary with top 3 patterns and link to view full report
+2. **Teacher Email**: Thank you message with link to view results
+3. **Franchise Owner Email**: **COMPREHENSIVE COACH REPORT** (full HTML report embedded in email)

+### Franchise Owner Report Must Include:

+- Complete header with all assessment details (child name, age, parent, teacher, date)
+- Report Overview section
+- Overall ADHD Pattern Indicator with interpretation
+- **Core ADHD Domains** section with detailed pattern cards for each:
+  - FOC (Scattered Focus)
+  - HYP (High Energy)
+  - IMP (Impulse Rush)
+  - ORG (Disorganized Thinking)
+  - DIM (Academic Struggles)
+- **Emotional & Impact Domains** section with pattern cards for:
+  - ANG (Emotional Anger)
+  - RES (Daily Functioning)
+  - INWF (Inward Focus)
+  - BURN (Burned Out)
+  - BULLY (Social Conflict)
+- Each pattern card must show:
+  - Parent score, Teacher score, Combined average
+  - Severity labels with color coding
+  - Discrepancy analysis if scores differ by ≥1.0
+  - Coaching focus recommendations
+- Summary & Next Steps section with:
+  - Top 3 priority patterns
+  - Recommended actions based on severity
+  - Link to interactive online report

+**This is the LONG, COMPREHENSIVE report** - not a simple summary with a link.
+The franchise owner must receive the full detailed report embedded in the email body so they can print/save it immediately.

+Reference implementation: `supabase/functions/send-adhd710-reports/index.ts`

+The `generateComprehensiveCoachReport()` function creates this full HTML report.

 ## History

+On 2025-12-20:
-On 2025-12-20, the `send-adhd710-teacher-invitation` function was incorrectly created using Resend API instead of Gmail.
+1. The `send-adhd710-teacher-invitation` function was incorrectly created using Resend API instead of Gmail.
 This caused a production failure where teacher invitations could not be sent because `RESEND_API_KEY` was not configured.

+2. The `send-adhd710-reports` function was initially only sending a simple email notification to franchise owners with a link, instead of the comprehensive coach report embedded in the email.
+This was corrected to send the full detailed HTML report.

-This protocol document ensures this mistake never happens again.
+This protocol document ensures these mistakes never happen again.